 4. Estimates of all Authority revenue and expenditure shall be prepared for each financial year, corresponding to the calendar year, and shall be presented in the budget of the Authority.

+Estimates shall be based on the objectives and the expected results of the annual work programme referred to in Article 47(2) and shall take into account the financial resources necessary to achieve those objectives and expected results.
+(840, 974, 1098 Klinz et al)

 5. The annual contributions referred to in paragraph 1(b) shall be collected each year from individual financial institutions by the authorities designated by each Member State.
 By 31 March of each financial year, each Member State shall pay to the Authority the amount that it is required to collect in accordance with the criteria set out in the delegated act referred in to Article 62a.
 (201 Balz-Berès)

 6. Voluntary contributions from Members States and observers as referred to in point (d) of paragraph 1 shall not be accepted if such acceptance would cast doubt on the independence and impartiality of the Authority.